fnadiya/fuzzy-wuzzy/README.md

 # fuzzy-wuzzy
-Fuzzy Algorithm used to search for good engagement rate and good followers of any influencers to endorse your product :)
+Fuzzy Algorithm used to search for
+<br> good engagement rate and good followers
+<br> of any influencers to endorse your product :)